-Some of the images below link to more detailed descriptions of my research.
-I'm in the process of adding more content, so please check back soon for updates.
+Some of the images below link to more detailed descriptions of work I led during my post-doctoral and PhD training.
+I'm in the process of adding descriptions of more recent research projects, so please check back soon for updates.

 SVM feature standardization for multivariate pattern analysis

 Optimal dynamic treatment regimes for probabilities and quantiles